Last updated: July 2020

 According to Greek newspaper I Kathimerini (Η Καθημερινή, meaning “the daily” in Greek).

 Don't use italics to indicate media or blogs.

 Capitalize a person's title when used with the person's name or as a direct address.
 The title is not capitalized when used generally.
 For example:

 US President Barack Obama apologized to the bloggers.

 Barack Obama, US senator from Illinois, won the primary election.

 Democratic Senator Barack Obama from Illinois won the primary election.

-Unless absolutely necessary to explain its appearance later on, try to avoid including acronyms in posts.
-Acronyms can be tricky for a reader to remember, especially one that isn't familiar with the particular region.
-Instead of using an acronym, refer to the organization by a general word.
+However, bear in mind that acronyms can be tricky for a reader to remember, especially one that isn't familiar with the particular region.
+Instead of using an acronym, consider referring to the organization by a general word.
 For example:

 The Partisan Socialist Party of Pangea (PSPP) released a statement condemning the verdict.
 PSPP said they will appeal as soon as possible.